skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/27.png

-5. Afterwards, you can play with some of the other sample business network applications, like animal tracking or vehicle lifecycles.
+5. After this lab, you can play with some of the other sample business network applications, like animal tracking or vehicle lifecycles.

 6. You will then be taken to Your Wallet.
 Your wallet is basically a quick, seamless connection to multiple connections that you can jump around with.
 You will see later how easy it is.
 Click on ‘Connect now’ in order to get connected to your Immunichain network.